The New Article 47 of the Rules of the Court

 The second difficulty concerns the signing of the application form when the applicant is represented.
 As power of attorney is incorporated into the form, it must be signed by the applicant himself.
 However, it can often be difficult for a lawyer or an NGO to be quickly and physically in contact with an inmate or with someone residing in a very remote place.
 Furthermore, sending a completed application form by post poses a great risk that the applicant will not send it within the six months time-limit, or not at all.
 Moreover, the new system proves to be burdensome for representatives acting on behalf of several applicants whose applications may differ in facts but raise the same legal issues: each application must be made on a separate form with the information and documents required.

 The third difficulty, somewhat less serious, arises from the documents to be attached to the form.
 The list of documents should fit on one single page comprising twenty-five lines.
-Documents must be classified by date and proceedings and accompanied with a brief description.
+Documents must be classified by date and proceedings and accompanied by a brief description.
 However it is uncertain that even with similar or repetitive cases, such as those relating to the length of pre-trial detention or legal proceedings, a single page will suffice, not to mention complex cases involving multiple applicants and proceedings.

 In conclusion, the new Article 47 marks a key development in the manner in which the Court confronts the flood of applications coming from all over Europe.
 It certainly contributes to a reduction in their number.
 It obliges litigants and legal professionals to become accustomed to increased demands, despite educational efforts made by the Registry during its entry into force.
 Ultimately, it is to be hoped that the implementation materials and accompanying texts (both the form and instructions thereof) will be subject to slight revisions if necessary in order to benefit from the experience and improve the system.